 Anarcho-Communism stresses egalitarianism (that all people should be treated as equals from birth) and the abolition of social hierarchy and class distinctions that arise from unequal wealth distribution, as well as the abolition of Capitalism and money.

 Early Anarchist Communist currents appeared during the English Civil War (1642 - 1651) and the French Revolution (1788 - 1799).
-Peter Kropotkin (1842 - 1921) and Emma Goldman (1869 - 1940) are perhaps the best known Anarcho-Communists, although the Frenchman Joseph Déjacque (1821 - 1864) was an earlier example.
+Peter Kropotkin (1842 - 1921) and Emma Goldman (1869 - 1940) are perhaps the best-known Anarcho-Communists, although the Frenchman Joseph Déjacque (1821 - 1864) was an earlier example.

-- Anarcho-Syndicalism is a early 20th Century form of Anarchism, heavily focused on the labour movement.
+- Anarcho-Syndicalism is an early 20th Century form of Anarchism, heavily focused on the labor movement.
 It posits radical trade unions as a potential force for revolutionary social change, replacing Capitalism and the State with a new society which would be democratically self-managed by the workers.
 It seeks to abolish the wage system and private ownership of the means of production, which they believe lead to class divisions.
 Anarcho-Syndicalists often subscribe to Communist or Collectivist Anarchism (see above), and the movement is more of a workplace organizational structure than an economic system in and of itself.

 The German Rudolf Rocker (1873 - 1958) is considered the leading Anarcho-Syndicalist theorist, and his 1938 pamphlet "Anarchosyndicalism" was particularly influential.

 There are any number of other, more specific, forms of Anarchism including:

 - Religious Anarchism: a set of anarchist ideologies that are inspired by the teachings of organized religions, including Christianity, Buddhism, Judaism and Neopaganism.